 Peer Assisted Study Session

-PASS is an academic mentoring program, usually aimed at first year students transitioning from high school to university.
-It's a program of guided study groups to provide support with difficult units.
+Peer Assisted Study Sessions (PASS) is an academic mentoring program, usually aimed at first year students transitioning from high school to university.
+It is a program of guided study groups to provide support with difficult units.

 The Monash PASS program is accredited by the Australasian National PASS Centre.